microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 1. Enter the same value as above for the **Service Connection Name**.  **NOTE: You must include the trailing forward slash**

-    >[!IMPORTANT] Currently ALM Accelerator will use the Service connection name to identify the service connection to use per environment so this needs to be the same URL you entered above **including the trailing forward slash**).
+    >[!IMPORTANT] AA4AM will use the Service connection name to identify the service connection to use per environment so this needs to be the same URL you entered above **including the trailing forward slash**).

 1. Enter the **Tenant ID**, **Application (client) ID** and **Client Secret** you copied from AAD when you created your App Registration and select **Save**.